First 2020 Democratic debates time, place, candidates and everything else to know

 What’s the schedule?

-The first Democratic primary debate is split over two nights, taking place on Wednesday, June 26 and Thursday, June 27.
+The first Democratic primary debate is split over two nights — the first taking place on Wednesday, June 26 and then Thursday, June 27.

-The debates start at 9 p.m.
+The debates kick off at 9 p.m.
 E.T. in Miami, Florida.

-A total of 20 candidates will debate; 10 each night.
-Candidates were randomly selected for the first or second night.
+A total of 20 candidates — 10 each night — will debate.
+Candidates were randomly selected to appear on the first or second night.

 Who’s debating when?